linusjf/RIAY/May.md

 _Glory be to the Father, and to the Son, and to the Holy Spirit._

-### Giacomo Raffaelli (1753-1836) , an Italian mosaicist, created a life-sized mosaic copy of Leonardo da Vinci's "The Last Supper"
+### Giacomo Raffaelli (1753-1836) , an Italian mosaicist, created a life-sized mosaic copy of Leonardo da Vinci's "The Last Supper" (Stock Image)

 [![Giacomo Raffaelli (1753-1836) , an Italian mosaicist, created a life-sized mosaic copy of Leonardo da Vinci's "The Last Supper"](/May/jpgs/LastSupperMosaic.jpg)](https://www.istockphoto.com/photo/vienna-mosaic-of-last-supper-by-giacomo-raffaelli-gm160585076-22954759 "Giacomo Raffaelli (1753-1836) , an Italian mosaicist, created a life-sized mosaic copy of Leonardo da Vinci's The Last Supper")